Lob2018/SudokuFX/CONTRIBUTING.md

 ## 5. Testing Guidelines

-- All new features and bug fixes must include appropriate unit or integration tests.
+- ✅ **All new features and bug fixes must include appropriate unit or integration tests.**
-- Use JUnit 5 and TestFX for JavaFX UI testing.
+- Use **JUnit 5** for unit tests and **TestFX** for JavaFX UI testing.
 - Run tests locally before submitting:

 ```bash
 ./mvnw test
 ```
+### Test Policy for New Functionality

+As a general policy, any major new functionality must be accompanied by automated tests.
+This ensures that new features are reliable, maintainable, and do not introduce regressions.
+Pull Requests that introduce significant changes without tests may be rejected or delayed.

+Tests should cover:

+- Core logic and edge cases
+- Input validation and error handling
+- UI behavior (if applicable)

+If you're unsure how to test a specific feature, feel free to open a draft PR or ask for guidance in your Pull Request description.

 ---